Possible super El Niño season could have major global impact

 A super El Niño season is increasingly possible later in 2026, and that could have significant global impacts on rainfall and temperatures from summer through winter, as well as the 2026 hurricane season.

-Randy Cerveny, a climatologist at ASU, joined “Arizona Horizon” to discuss the suspected weather possibilities and how it will impact global and regional climate.
+Randy Cerveny, a climatologist at ASU, joined “Arizona Horizon” to discuss the suspected weather possibilities and how they will impact global and regional climate.

 Randy Cerveny, climatologist, ASU